Distribution events get tests, masks to rural New Yorkers - NewsBreak

 Sunday’s event was the second the assemblyman hosted this weekend, giving away hundreds of tests and masks in Coxsackie on Saturday.
 It’s a way to ensure New Yorkers have the tools necessary to continue taking precautions amidst the winter surge.
 “Being able for people to just come right here and get it.
 This is the community service at its best.”

 Tague says it’s been especially difficult for those in rural communities to get their hands on these resources, “There’s a lot of senior citizens in rural New York.
 They’re not computer or tech-savvy.
-Without having somebody help them navigate the internet to be able to order this stuff, it’s easier for them to just come here today and get what they need.”
+Without having somebody help them navigate the internet to be able to order this stuff, it’s easier for them to just come here today and get what they need.”‘Retire the cloth mask’: Ohio doctors suggest upgrading face covering

 The tests and masks, made available by the state, provide instant access while New Yorkers wait for resources from the federal government.